Mango/slideout/README.md

 - `options.panel` (HTMLElement) - The DOM element that contains all your application content (`.slideout-panel`).
 - `options.menu` (HTMLElement) - The DOM element that contains your menu application (`.slideout-menu`).
 - `[options.duration]` (Number) - The time (milliseconds) to open/close the slideout.
 Default: `300`.
 - `[options.fx]` (String) - The CSS effect to use when animating the opening and closing of the slideout.
 Default: `ease`.
-Posible values:
+Possible values:
     - `ease`
     - `linear`
     - `ease-in`